nandafirmans/courseDataStructureAndAlgorithm/README.md

 # Big O Notation

-_Big O Notation to describe the performance of algorithm_
+_Big O Notation to describe the performance of algorithm._

 We use Big O to describe the performance of an algorithm, and <mark>this helps us to determine if an given algorithmn scalable or not.</mark> Which basically means is an algorithm going to scale well as the input grows really large.